DCEM: A deep complementary energy method for solid mechanics: Prerequisite knowledge

 where the comma notation ``,'' indicates partial derivatives, such as $u_{x,x}=\partial u_{x}/\partial x$, and the subscripts $i,j$ conforms to the Einstein notation, such as $\sigma_{kk}=\sigma_{xx}+\sigma_{yy}+\sigma_{zz}$ and $u_{i}$ means $i$ can be \{x, y, z\}. $\lambda$ and $G$ are Lame parameters

-where $E$ and $\upsilon$ represent the elastic modulus and Poisson ratio respectively.
-We can get the solution of $\boldsymbol{u}$ by solving \Cref{eq:the LN equations} with well-defined boundary conditions, which we called the displacement method because our solution variable is only the displacement $\boldsymbol{u}$.
-When the boundary conditions are all the given displacement, the displacement method is preferred over the stress method.
+where $E$ and $\upsilon$ represent the Young’s modulus and Poisson’s ratio respectively.
+The solution for the displacement variable $\boldsymbol{u}$ can be obtained by solving \Cref{eq:the LN equations} subject to well-defined boundary conditions.
+This approach is referred to as the displacement method, because it exclusively considers the displacement variable \( u \) as the solution variable.
+When only displacement boundary conditions are applied, the displacement method is preferred over the stress method.

-The stress method is a solution in which stress $\boldsymbol{\sigma}$ is the basic unknown quantity to be solved.
-We substitute the constitutive equations into Saint-Venant compatibility equations
+The stress method is an approach in which stresses $\boldsymbol{\sigma}$ are the primary unknown quantities to be determined.
+We substitute the constitutive equations into Saint-Venant compatibility equations \cite{the_foundation_of_solid_mechanics_feng}

 where $\nabla\times$ denotes the curl operator.
 In the constitutive equations, strain is expressed in terms of stress